Narrative Medicine & The Creative Impulse

 Workshop Description & Objectives

 This intensive workshop will offer rigorous skill-building in narrative competence, and provides an intensive introductory experience to the methods and skills of narrative medicine.
 These practices are then applicable to unlimited clinical and non-clinical settings.
 Participants will gather for plenary presentations by the founders of the Division of Narrative Medicine alternating with small-group seminars and guest lectures by Robert O’Meally and Rika Burnham.
 Participants will learn effective techniques for attentive listening, adopting others’ perspectives, accurate representation, and reflective reasoning.
-Plenary sessions will focus on reconceptualizing empathy, narrative ethics, bearing witness, and illness narratives.
-Small group seminars will offer firsthand experience in close reading, reflective writing, and autobiographical exercises.
-The target audience is physicians, other health care professionals and scholars interested in Narrative Medicine.
+Plenary presentations by faculty open up themes of how stories and art work, exploring concepts such as creativity, ethics, bearing witness, and empathy, while the small groups practice rigorous skills in close reading, creative writing, and responding to the writings of others.
+Close reading is an integral part of the workshop as is short prompted writing and discussion.
+Participants will gain access to our online resource page prior to the start of the workshop where all information necessary to prepare for the weekend is provided, including literary texts, film, visual art and seminar articles in the field of narrative medicine by leading educators.

 The effective care of the sick requires deep and singular knowledge of the patient, competence and commitment of the physician, and a sturdy bond of trust between the two.
 Despite the many sociocultural and professional factors that may divide doctors and patients and the impact of political and economic pressures on health care as a whole, effective medical practice needs to replace hurried and impersonal care with careful listening and empathic attention.
 By fortifying clinical practice with the ability to recognize, absorb, interpret, and be moved by stories of illness, narrative training enables practitioners to comprehend patients’ experiences and to understand what they themselves undergo as clinicians.
 Professionalism, cultural competence, bioethical competence, interpersonal communication skills, self-reflective practice, and ability to work with health care teams can be strengthened by increasing narrative competence.